0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 ### Universal ZKP Verifier

 The beginning of the flow up to submitting Proof Response is similar to that of Embedded ZKP Verifier.
-The difference is that you should call `setZKPRequest` and `submitZKPResponse` in `UniversalVerifier` but not in client custom contract.
+The difference is that you should call `setZKPRequest` and `submitZKPResponse` or `submitZKPResponseV2` in `UniversalVerifier` but not in client custom contract.

 Once proof response is submitted, any client custom logic should be executed via a separate transaction invoked on client contract directly.
 The custom logic may refer to `UniversalVerifier` contract to check for user verification.